 - Current UM students: March 1 for maximum consideration for fall term, but applications may be considered through June 30 if space remains.
 December 1 for winter term.

 Note that admissions decisions will not be made until final grades from at least one term of study at UM are recorded.

 - Non-UM applicants: January 15 for maximum consideration for fall term, but applications may be accepted through June 30 if space remains.

 Applications from non-UM applicants may also be accepted for winter term depending on availability.
 Please contact firstname.lastname@example.org to determine if winter term applications are being accepted.

 Debates over land use regulation, sustainable development, sprawl, community design, and the municipal finance implications of these occupy virtually every local government in this nation and abroad.
-The Obama Administration is emphasizing making communities sustainable.
-The revival of many American downtowns, the urbanization of selective suburban places, and the high rates of mortgage foreclosure on the fringe of some growing metro areas are testament to profound changes in real estate development after decades of building only drivable suburban development.
-However, just as the United States is adjusting to changed market demands, much of the developing world is emulating the drivable suburban American model of the twentieth century
+The revival of many American downtowns and the urbanization of selective suburban places are a testament to profound changes in real estate development after decades of building only drivable suburban development.
+However, just as the United States is adjusting to changing market demands, much of the developing world is emulating the drivable suburban American model of the twentieth century.

 Few planners, lawyers, business leaders, and designers who influence metropolitan development understand the complexity of real estate development.
 They are not as effective as they could be in improving the way development occurs.
 Many of those trained in a single field, such as business, law, or urban planning, could be more effective in creating places that contribute to a positive quality of life for people of all incomes and preserve the natural environment if they had an education that spanned several professional fields.